srlasher/pdstools/Home.md

 * Easily read in data from Pega Dataset exports, both generically and specifically for the datamart data.
 [Function Reference](https://pegasystems.github.io/cdh-datascientist-tools/reference/index.html)
 * Collection of standard plots/graphs for analysis of CDH.
 See our [CDH Graph Gallery](CDH-Graph-Gallery).
 * Off-line browsable Adaptive model reports.
 [Step-by-step tutorial to create offline models](Create-offline-Adaptive-Model-Reports).
-* [experimental] Export Adaptive models to PMML.
+* Export Adaptive models to PMML.
 [Step-by-step tutorial to create PMML Scorecards from ADM](Create-PMML-from-ADM-Models)
-* [experimental] Restore Adaptive models from historical data (when "full auditability" is switched on)
+* Restore Adaptive models from model snapshots (when "full auditability" is switched on).
+[Example notebook](https://pegasystems.github.io/cdh-datascientist-tools/articles/snapshots-to-scorecards.html)
 * Small Java utility to export data from Cassandra based Datasets directly